 - Copyrights issues.

-- JCR (Journal Citation Reports) – Look for the candidate journal impact factor (IF).
+- JCR (Journal Citation Reports) – Look for the candidate journal’s impact factor (IF).

-- Ulrich’s Periodicals Directory – Check if it is indexed in top academic databases such as Scopus or Web of Science.
+- Ulrich’s Periodicals Directory – Check if the journal is indexed in top academic databases such as Scopus or Web of Science.

 - Cabells Scholarly Analytics – DO NOT publish in a journal that appears in Cabells ‘blacklist’ of suspected predatory OA journals.